flyingluscas/laker/README.md

 ### 2. Configuration

-Ok, now that our service provider is in place, wee need to set up our configurarion file, run.
+Ok, now that our service provider is in place, we need to set up our configurarion file, run.

 ``` bash
 $ php artisan vendor:publish --provider="FlyingLuscas\Laker\LakerServiceProvider"